Riccardo9190/javascript-notes-client/README.md

 - Install all dependencies with ```npm install```

-<em>Note: Installing all dependencies may take a while for this project.
-Wait for the complete installation of the dependencies to proceed.</em>
+<em><strong>Note: Installing all dependencies may take a while for this project.
+Wait for the complete installation of the dependencies to proceed.</strong></em>

 - Create a file named '.env' on the root of the project with ```touch .env```